Nishwartha Bhalobasa

 Nishwartha Bhalobasa (নিঃস্বার্থ ভালোবাসা, English title What is Love?) is a Bangladeshi romantic-action-comedy film directed by Ananta Jalil, starring Ananta and Barsha in the lead roles.
 The film was produced by Ananta Jalil under the banner of Monsoon Films.
 Action hero Ananta made his debut as a director in this film.
 Nishwartha Bhalobasa was premiered at 66th annual Cannes Film Festival.
-The film was released on Eid al-Fitr, 2013 in Bangladesh.
+The film was released on August 8, on Eid al-Fitr, 2013 in Bangladesh.